Does Your Website SEO Protect You?

 Compare your position in search with the position of your competitors for the same keyword phrases.
 Remember, position in search is a competition.
-Your key competitors could be producing content that is superior to yours that’s optimized for the same keywords.
+Your key competitors could be producing content superior to yours, that’s optimized for the same keywords.
 Study their content.
 What are they doing that is notable and superior to what you are doing?

 Alternatively, their content might be better optimized for the keyword.
 Check your content versus their content using SEO Quake and Majestic.

 Study your competitors for depth and variety of content associated with the same keyword phrases.
 Depth and variety of content attract Google and the other major search engines as this has been proven to attract us humans.
-Google and the other major search engines what to be sure that they are properly displaying search results that are most attractive to humans.
-After all, they are in the business of providing search results and the more pleasing the results they display the more they become the search engine of choice.
+Google and the other major search engines what to be sure that they are correctly displaying search results that are most attractive to humans.
+After all, they are providing search results and the more pleasing the results they display are the more they become the search engine of choice.